elleem/reading-notes/102/loops.md

 #### labeled

-provides a statement with an indentifier that lets you refer to it elsewhere, value is any identifier that is not a reserved word
+provides a statement with an identifier that lets you refer to it elsewhere, value is any identifier that is not a reserved word

         label :
           statement